"World Champion Tie-Down Roper William MacLeod"

-This artwork as a painting of "The Hunt" by the rodeo King of the Ropers and western artist William MacLeod, as this was originally an artwork illustration that was originally illustrated by artist Robert L. Dickey from the 1911 edition.
+This artwork as a painting of "World Champion Tie-Down Roper William MacLeod”, by the rodeo King of the Ropers and western artist William MacLeod.

 First, I looked at a photograph of originally the James Fain photograph of tie-down roper Joe Beaver during second go-round at National Finals, Las Vegas, 1986, that was originally from a "Rope to Win: The History of Steer, Calf, And, Team Roping" that was originally published by Eakin Publications on January 15th, 2007 and I decided not to feature the whole NFR background in this painting as if I felt like I wanted to paint this the differences all into one at every rodeo arenas, open ropings, pastures and practice pens, as I was painting this image for three straight days in October of 2021 and decided to turn this Joe Beaver cowboy into William MacLeod as you can tell right there in this image is that I was thinking that William MacLeod probably ropes calves as if just like his hero Joe Beaver and also, the actor John Wayne (a. k. a.
 The Duke) and even also, of course, the singer John Denver), as well, too, as if to be a true world champion.